Logo

 The "Zero Viewer" Twitch Trap

-You’ve been live for three hours.
-You’ve played your heart out, your OBS overlays are professional, and you’ve kept your energy high.
+You've been streaming for three hours.
+Your gameplay is top-tier, your OBS overlays are professional, and your energy is high.
 You glance at your dashboard: 0 Viewers.

-This is the standard experience for 90% of new streamers on Twitch.
-Because Twitch’s discovery is primarily based on viewer count (the "rich get richer" model), you are effectively invisible unless you bring an audience from elsewhere.
-This leads to the ultimate question: Is it time to stop fighting the Twitch algorithm and move to TikTok Live?
+This is the reality for 90% of newcomers on Twitch.
+Since Twitch discovery is primarily based on viewer count (the "rich get richer" model), you are effectively invisible unless you bring traffic from outside.
+This leads to the ultimate question: Is it time to stop fighting the Twitch algorithm and pivot to TikTok Live?

-The debate isn't about which platform is "better," but rather how their algorithms treat a new creator.
+The debate isn't about which platform is "better," but how their algorithms treat newcomers.

-On TikTok, people don't "find" your stream; the algorithm pushes it into their path.
-As users scroll their For You Page (FYP), your Live appears as a full-screen vertical video.
-This means you can get 50-100 unique viewers in your first hour without a single follower.
+On TikTok, viewers don't need to "find" your stream; the algorithm pushes it to them.
+As users swipe through their For You Page (FYP), your stream appears as a full-screen vertical video.
+This means even with zero followers, you can get 50-100 unique viewers in your first hour.

-On Twitch, users have to actively click on the "Gaming" category, scroll past the top 100 streamers, and find your name.
-It is a pull-based system that rewards existing communities but punishes new ones.
+On Twitch, a user must actively click a "Category," swipe past the top 100 streamers, and find your name.
+It's a "pull" system that rewards existing communities but punishes newcomers.

-The trade-off for TikTok’s discovery is its software.
-TikTok Live Studio is unoptimized, often lacks native support for advanced OBS features, and forces a vertical (9:16) perspective that doesn't always suit horizontal gaming.
+TikTok's high discovery comes at the cost of software experience.
+TikTok Live Studio is poorly optimized, lacks native support for advanced OBS features, and forces a vertical (9:16) perspective, which isn't always ideal for landscape gaming.

 Core Insight: TikTok is the Top of the Funnel